cityofaustin/open-dataset-pipeline/readme.md

 #### To view datasets currently in development...
 have a look at the issues section [here](https://github.com/cityofaustin/new-dataset-pipeline/issues).

+#### Does this include everything under development?
-It's a bit experimental, as most of the collaborators are currently learning to use GitHub for the first time.
+No, but we're hoping to include more datasets over time.
+This is a bit experimental, as most of the collaborators are currently learning to use GitHub for the first time.

 For questions please feel free to open an issue [here](https://github.com/cityofaustin/new-dataset-pipeline/issues/new) (requires login) or send an email to hailey.pate@austintexas.gov (doesn't require login).